-- 2.1 Coronaviruses are a family of viruses common across the world in animals and humans; certain types cause illnesses in people.
-For example, some coronaviruses cause the common cold; others cause diseases which are much more severe such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS), both of which often lead to pneumonia. - 2.2 COVID-19 is the illness seen in people infected with a new strain of coronavirus not previously seen in humans.
-On 31st December 2019, Chinese authorities notified the World Health Organisation (WHO) of an outbreak of pneumonia in Wuhan City, which was later classified as a new disease: COVID-19. - 2.3 On 30th January 2020, WHO declared the outbreak of COVID-19 a "Public Health Emergency of International Concern" (PHEIC). - 2.4 Based on current evidence, the main symptoms of COVID-19 are a cough, a high temperature and, in severe cases, shortness of breath. - As it is a new virus, the lack of immunity in the population (and the absence as yet of an effective vaccine) means that COVID-19 has the potential to spread extensively.
+- 1.5 Coronaviruses are a family of viruses common across the world in animals and humans; certain types cause illnesses in people.
+For example, some coronaviruses cause the common cold; others cause diseases which are much more severe such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS), both of which often lead to pneumonia. - 1.6 COVID-19 is the illness seen in people infected with a new strain of coronavirus not previously seen in humans.
+On 31st December 2019, Chinese authorities notified the World Health Organisation (WHO) of an outbreak of pneumonia in Wuhan City, which was later classified as a new disease: COVID-19. - 1.7 On 30th January 2020, WHO declared the outbreak of COVID-19 a "Public Health Emergency of International Concern" (PHEIC). - 1.8 Based on current evidence, the main symptoms of COVID-19 are a cough, a high temperature and, in severe cases, shortness of breath. - 1.9 As it is a new virus, the lack of immunity in the population (and the absence as yet of an effective vaccine) means that COVID-19 has the potential to spread extensively.
 The current data seem to show that we are all susceptible to catching this disease, and thus it also more likely than not that the UK will be significantly affected.
-Among those who become infected, some will exhibit no symptoms1.
-Early data suggest that of those who develop an illness, the great majority2 will have a mild-to-moderate, but self-limiting illness similar to seasonal flu3. - 2.6 It is, however, also clear that a minority of people who get COVID-19 will develop complications severe enough to require hospital care4, most often pneumonia.
-In a small proportion of these, the illness may be severe enough to lead to death5.
-So far the data we have suggest that the risk of severe disease and death increases amongst elderly people and in people with underlying health risk conditions (in the same way as for seasonal flu)^{6 7}.
-Illness is less common and usually less severe in younger adults8.
-Children can be infected9 and can have a severe illness10, but based on current data overall illness seems rarer in people under 20 years of age.
-So far, there has been no obvious sign that pregnant women are more likely to be seriously affected11 12. - 2.7 Given that the data are still emerging, we are uncertain of the impact of an outbreak on business.
+Among those who become infected, some will exhibit no symptomsi.
+Early data suggest that of those who develop an illness, the great majorityii will have a mild-to-moderate, but self-limiting illness similar to seasonal fluiii. - 1.10 It is, however, also clear that a minority of people who get COVID-19 will develop complications severe enough to require hospital careiv, most often pneumonia.
+In a small proportion of these, the illness may be severe enough to lead to deathv.
+So far the data we have suggest that the risk of severe disease and death increases amongst elderly people and in people with underlying health risk conditions (in the same way as for seasonal flu)vi vii.
+Illness is less common and usually less severe in younger adultsviii.
+Children can be infected^{ix} and can have a severe illness^x, but based on current data overall illness seems rarer in people under 20 years of age.
+So far, there has been no obvious sign that pregnant women are more likely to be badly affected^{xi xii}. - 1.11 Given that the data are still emerging, we are uncertain of the impact of an outbreak on business.
 In a stretching scenario, it is possible that up to one fifth of